Agents of Secret Stuff: Production

 According to Wong Fu's website, filming took place over the span of a week with a crew that is no bigger than 10.
 While the executive producers of the film were members of HigaTV and Wong Fu Productions, Chris Dinh received an assisted producer credit, and members of Corridor Digital and FreddieW, and Eric Lim provided visual effects and action coordination.
 The soundtrack consisted of "My Time With You" by David Choi and Kina Grannis, and "By Chance (You and I)" by JRA, the score was composed by George Shaw.
 The soundtrack of the film featured songs from other productions by Wong Fu ("Funemployed", "These Four Walls", "Technology Ruins Romance", "Up in Da Club", "Just a Nice Guy").
-Agents of Secret Stuff was filmed in California, United States, and used Galt High School and Wilson High School as its school locations.
+Agents of Secret Stuff was filmed in California, United States, and used Galt High School and Glen A. Wilson High School as its school locations.

 Reception

 Gigaom wrote that the production was a "slickly-produced spy comedy", that suffered from a lack of sophistication in its over-repeated use of jokes based upon the plot use of acronyms.
 They offered that animations within the project "played really well", and made special note of strong acting by Kassem Gharaibeh as a bitter teacher, and how Arden Cho "stands out as a performer in her own right".